HiLab-git/PyMIC_examples/segmentation/fetal_hc/README.md

 pymic_net_run_seg test config/train_test.cfg
 ```

-2. Then edit `config/evaluation.cfg` by setting `ground_truth_folder_root` as your `HC_root`, and run the following command to obtain quantitative evaluation results in terms of dice.
+2. Then edit `config/evaluation.cfg` by setting `ground_truth_folder_root` as your `HC_root`, and run the following command to obtain quantitative evaluation results in terms of Dice.

 ```bash
 pymic_evaluate_seg config/evaluation.cfg
 ```

-The obtained dice score by default setting should be close to 97.02+/-3.24%.
+The obtained Dice score by default setting should be close to 97.02+/-3.24%.
 You can set `metric = assd` in `config/evaluation.cfg` and run the evaluation command again.
-You will get average symmetric surface distance (assd) evaluation results.
-By default setting, the assd is close to 6.54+/-8.48 pixels.
+You will get Average Symmetric Surface Distance (ASSD) evaluation results.
+By default setting, the ASSD is close to 6.54+/-8.48 pixels.
 You can try your efforts to improve the performance with different networks or training strategies by changing the configuration file `config/train_test.cfg`.